JoachimGuth/AV-Route-Optimisation/README.md

 # Final project of the AI Builder course - Uni Helsinki

-# Idea in a nutshell
+# Summary
 > Name your project and prepare to describe it briefly.

-'Route Optimisation' of an autonomous vehicle in a city area disconnected to public transport.
+'AV Route Optimisation' of an autonomous vehicle in a city area disconnected to public transport.

+To bring passengers of a city area, which is isconnected to public transport, to public transport locations and back home.
+It is the target to optimise travelling time of passengers and overall distance travelled of the AV.

 # Background
 > What is the problem your idea will solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic > important or interesting?